 To prevent injuries and long term ill-health from manual handling the company will ensure that operations which involve manual handling are eliminated, so far as is reasonably practicable.
-Where it is not practical the company will carry out an assessment to determine what control measures are required to reduce the risk to an acceptable level.
+Where it is not practical the company will carry out a manual handling risk assessment to determine what control measures are required to reduce the risk to an acceptable level.